Find the Best Sump Pump Installation Services Near You

 • Submersible Sump Pumps: Submersible sump pumps are placed inside the sump basin, fully submerged in water.
 They are typically more energy-efficient than pedestal pumps and operate more quietly. .
 These are a good option for homeowners concerned about noise levels.
 Because they're immersed in water, access for servicing can be more cumbersome.

-• Pedestal Sump Pumps: Pedestal sump pumps are mounted above the sump basin, with a motor located above the water level and a intake extending down into the basin.
-Pedestal pumps are generally less expensive than submersible pumps and are easier to service .
+• Pedestal Sump Pumps: Pedestal sump pumps are mounted above the sump basin, with a motor sitting on top of a pedestal and a pipe extending down into the basin.
+Pedestal pumps are a budget-friendly alternative and are easier to service .
 However, they tend to be noisier than submersible pumps, and they take up more space..

 • Battery Backup Sump Pumps: Battery backup sump pumps are critical in locations where power is frequently disrupted.
 They are a good choice for areas prone to severe weather or frequent power disruptions.
-They're usually a bit more pricey.
-They can be added to an existing sump pump system or installed as part of a new system.
+They're usually more expensive than standard sump pumps .
+They can be used as a backup for your primary system.

 What is a sump pump and how does it work?

 A sump pump is a pump used to remove water that has accumulated in a water-collecting sump basin, commonly found in the basements of homes.
-It works by pumping the water out of the basin and away from your home through a discharge pipe.
+The pump is activated by a float switch when the water level in the basin reaches a certain point.
 This helps to prevent basement flooding and protects your home from water damage.

 How much does sump pump installation cost?